mozilla-releng/relengdocs/addons/addons.rst

 Background
 ----------

-Langauge packs now need to be signed (as of Gecko 60.1esr/61.0) to be run inside of Firefox.
+Language packs now need to be signed (as of Gecko 60.1esr/61.0) to be run inside of Firefox.
 In order to do that our release process submits every language pack to AMO for signing.